Focus on you

 Ask your doctor about your options.
 Generic prescriptions are generally less expensive than their brand-name equivalents but have the same active ingredients.

 Take advantage of Caremark Cost Saver™ to keep your out-of-pocket costs low.
-CVS Caremark works with industry-leading prescription discount suppliers to offer Caremark Cost Saver, helping you save on commonly dispensed generic medications.
+CVS Caremark works with prescription discount suppliers to offer Caremark Cost Saver, helping you save on commonly dispensed generic medications.
 Caremark Cost Saver makes sure you automatically get the lowest available cost for medications covered under your plan.
 All you do is present your medical ID card when you pick up your prescriptions.

 $200

 Check if your prescription is one-time or ongoing.
-If you take a medication regularly for an ongoing condition, you must get 90-day supplies from an CVS Caremark retail pharmacy or through mail order.
+If you take a medication regularly for an ongoing condition, you must get 90-day supplies from a CVS Caremark retail pharmacy or through mail order.
 Plus, there’s no extra cost for shipping.

 Use a network pharmacy.
 Find one at caremark.com.
 Note, CVS Caremark retail pharmacies are always in-network.